maxmindlin/easy-sql/README.md

 data: pd.DataFrame = query.execute
 ```

-You can next EasySQL objects together in subqueries:
+You can nest EasySQL objects together in subqueries:

 ```python
 (